 You try and voluntarily slip back into a state of unconscious acceptance of what ‘others’ define as right, but deep down you know there is something else.
 Denial can only carry you so far.
 You say NO because you at least know what you don’t want.
 Now in limbo you start looking for what to say YES to.

-Unfortunately there is nothing on the outside to confirm this.
-No external validation.
+No external validation is needed.
 Your only guide is you…BUT…

 As soon as you say YES the universe will deliver.
 Some call it Grace.

 Have the courage to say YES.

 NATURE….IT IS ONE TRUTH YOU CAN RELY ON